 In our SsHMR estimate, we use a fixed estimation of the cluster member $M_*$ as the posterior median from the SED fit.
 These SED models assume a Milky-Way like IMF, which does not agree with the kinematic modelling of early-type galaxies \citep{Posacki2015,Lu2024}.
 We use the best-fitting relation from \citet{Lu2024} for the expected mismatch between SED and kinematic estimate of $M_*$ to correct our SED estimate of $M_*$.
 We estimate $\sigma_e$ for each cluster member based on their mass and light distribution as we do for the cluster member likelihood (see Sect.~\ref{sect:cl_likelihoods}) and assume the best-fitting mass model.
 We apply this correcting factor to each cluster member in our sample without distinguishing between early- and late-type galaxies.

 The right panel of Fig.~\ref{fig:SsHMR} presents the SsHMR with the correcting factor applied to $M_*$ estimates with the SsHMR from IllustrisTNG.
 Similarly to the uncorrected SsHMR, the $1\sigma\, \rm CI$ of the observation and simulation overlap.
-We also observe that the SsHMR followed in AS1063 is systematically higher than the median SsHMR from the IllustrisTNG.
+We also observe that the SsHMR followed in AS1063 is systematically higher than the median SsHMR from IllustrisTNG.
 Although at the massive end, there is a better agreement with the trend between observations and simulations, as there is no tendency for discrepancies at $M_*\approx10^{10.75}$~$M_\odot$ or above.

-We try to optimise new mass models with the correct $M_*$, although the obtained best-fit model $\sigma_e$ are not in agreement with the one used to estimate the correcting factor for $M_*$.
-These differences in correcting factors are above $50$ per cent for some cluster members.
+We try to optimise new mass models with the correct $M_*$, although the obtained best-fit model $\sigma_e$ are not in agreement with the ones used to estimate the correcting factor for $M_*$.
+These differences in correction factors exceed $50$ per cent for some cluster members.
 Hence, we reject these models.
 The correcting formula from \citet{Lu2024} as a polynomial of degree $1$ could be added to our modelling of cluster members with a split between early and late-type galaxies.
 It could be a new way of estimating IMF variations within the cluster galaxy population.

-Our new modelling of cluster members appears to be a robust method to estimate the SsHMR, as the general trend agrees with large-scale simulation results.
-The estimate of cluster member total masses seems consistent between each SED model, as the slope difference between them is expected from the difference in stellar masses.
+Our new modelling of cluster members appears to be a robust method for estimating SsHMR, as the overall trend aligns with large-scale simulation results.
+The estimates of the total masses of cluster members seem consistent across SED models, as the slope difference between them is expected from the difference in stellar masses.
 As highlighted by the slight differences between our results and illustrisTNG, anomalies may be found between observations and simulations, which can highlight differences in how the cluster environment strips DM in real cases.